yashnaval/MachineLearning/Yash_ML_SL.md

       P(A|B)=  (P(B|A)*P(A))/P(B).<br>
       P(A) = probability of event before event B.<br>
       P(B) = probability of event after event B.

 > These is all about ML and its types.In next topic we will learn about How it works.

+### How Naive Bayes algorithm works?
+* Let’s understand it using an example.
+Below I have a training data set of weather and corresponding target variable ‘Play’ (suggesting possibilities of playing).
+Now, we need to classify whether players will play or not based on weather condition.
+Let’s follow the below steps to perform it.

+* Step 1: Convert the data set into a frequency table

+* Step 2: Create Likelihood table by finding the probabilities like Overcast probability = 0.29 and probability of playing is 0.64.

 **You can contact me & if you have any querries feel free to ask just click the icon:-**
 * <a href="https://www.facebook.com/yash.naval.92/">